ebatzer/STA141C-FinalProject/README.md

 __2. Scripts:__ Scripts used to query data on the UC Davis cluster, analyze data, and visualize results.

 ## Authors
-Evan Batzer
-Daemon Gaylor
-Wyatt Robertson
+Evan Batzer, Daemon Gaylor, and Wyatt Robertson